 It is important to know that a physician who does not accept Medicare assignment may not bill you for more than 115% of the amount Medicare bases its payment on, called the "limiting charge."
 The Medicare Summary Notice (MSN) that Medicare will send you will have more information about the limiting charge.
 If your physician tries to collect more than allowed by law, ask the physician to reduce the charges.
 If the physician does not, report the physician to the Medicare carrier that sent you the MSN form.
 Call us if you need further assistance.
 Please see Section 9, Coordinating benefits with other coverage, for more information about how we coordinate benefits with Medicare.

-High Option and Standard Option Benefits
+Standard Option and Value Plan Benefits

-This plan offers both a High and Standard Option.
+This plan offers both a Standard Option and a Value Plan.
 Both benefit packages are described in Section 5.
 Make sure that you review the benefits that are available under the option in which you are enrolled.

-The High Option and Standard Option Section 5 is divided into subsections.
-Please read the important things you should keep in mind at the beginning of the subsections.
+The Standard Option and Value Plan Section 5 is divided into subsections.
+Please read Important things you should keep in mind at the beginning of the subsections.
 Also read the General exclusions in Section 6, they apply to the benefits in the following subsections.
 To obtain claim forms, claims filing advice, or more information about our benefits, contact us at 1-800-410-7778 or at our Web site at www.mhbp.com.